marco-gagliardi/pool2/README.md

 # pool2

 A simple, lightwave, pure javascript library to easily implement a pull-to-refresh mechanism in a web application.
-It works on  both desktop ond touch devices.
+It works on  both desktop ond mobile/touch devices.
 No extra libraries or frameworks needed!

 ### Demo
-Whatch a simple <a href='http://marco-gagliardi.github.io/pool2'>demo</a>
+Watch a simple <a href='http://marco-gagliardi.github.io/pool2'>demo here</a>

 ## Usage